giantswarm/inago/design/workflow_examples.md

 ```

 ### ping
-For sanity's sake, let's add an easy way to test if we can actually reach the cluster.
+For sanity's sake, let's add an easy way to test if we can actually reach the cluster (exit codes for automation).
 ```
 $ formica ping
 Cluster is reachable